69 Notable alumni of

 -

-Masahiro Morioka is a member of the Liberal Democratic Party of Japan and a member of the Japanese House of Representatives.
+Masahiro Morioka is a former Japanese politician who served in the House of Representatives as a member of the Liberal Democratic Party.
 He was the secretary for the Ministry of Health, Labour, and Welfare.
-He thinks that family is the foundation of securing the nation of Japan.
-He disputes the legitimacy of the International Military Tribunal for the Far East, saying that the tribunal helped place a masochistic view of history in the Japanese people's minds.
+He claimed that family is the foundation of securing the nation of Japan.
+He disputed the legitimacy of the International Military Tribunal for the Far East, saying that the tribunal helped place a masochistic view of history in the Japanese people's minds.

 -